minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Incarceration Records Public Information in Minnesota?

 Yes.
-For criminal justice agencies, maintaining and providing interested persons with non-confidential information on inmates is a statutory duty under the Minnesota Data Practices Act.
+Maintaining and providing interested persons with non-confidential information on inmates is a statutory duty under the Minnesota Data Practices Act for criminal justice agencies.

 What Information is Contained in a Minnesota Inmate Record?